How to Make Grippy Socks

 Properly chastened, I decided to start with straight lines.
 Much easier!

-Once I got into the swing of things, I was able to make teeny little hearts.
-Remember that these are very small socks!
+Once I got into the swing of things, I was able to make teeny little hearts on her teeny little socks.

-You could even use this method to make yourself some slipper socks, or make no-skid socks for a senior in your life!
+You could even use this method to make yourself some slipper socks, yoga socks, or make no-skid socks for your Grandma.
+She'll love them!